Ahmed-z22/recipe-parser-group10/README.txt

 api.py

-Flask API for both the classical parser-based chatbot and the LLM-based QA bot, with per-session state.
+Flask + CORS API for the classical, hybrid, and LLM-based recipe chatbots, with per-session state.

-• make_classical_bot(url): builds a Chatbot instance and parses the recipe.
+    • make_classical_bot(url): builds a Chatbot in classical mode and parses the recipe.
+    • make_hybrid_bot(url): builds a Chatbot in hybrid mode and parses the recipe.
     • make_llm_bot(url): builds an LLMBasedQA instance for LLM-only Q&A.

 Endpoints:
-• POST /api/initialize → takes url, session_id, and mode; creates bot instance, stores it, and returns recipe title + mode.
+    • POST /api/initialize → takes url, session_id, and mode ∈ {"classical", "hybrid", "llm"};
+creates the appropriate bot, stores it in sessions, and returns recipe title + mode.
-• POST /api/chat → routes question to the correct bot;
+    • POST /api/chat → takes question and session_id; routes to the stored bot:
-    - classical: returns response, current_step, total_steps
+    - classical / hybrid: returns response, current_step, total_steps, mode
-    – llm: returns the LLM answer with current_step = 0, total_steps = 0
+    - llm: returns LLM answer with current_step = 0, total_steps = 0, mode
-• GET /api/health → health check.
+    • GET /api/health → simple health check ({"status": "ok"}).

-Runs on 127.0.0.1:5001 when executed directly.
+Runs on 127.0.0.1:5001 with debug=True when executed directly.
 #+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-#+-